France's Carrefour buys 224 convenience stores in Taiwan

-PARIS (Reuters) - French retailer Carrefour (CARR.PA) said on Tuesday it had agreed to buy Wellcome Taiwan from Dairy Farm (DAIR.SI), as it further expands its footprint in Taiwan and in the fast-growing convenience stores format.
+PARIS, June 2 (Reuters) - French retailer Carrefour said on Tuesday it had agreed to buy Wellcome Taiwan from Dairy Farm, as it further expands its footprint in Taiwan and in the fast-growing convenience stores format.

 The transaction, with an enteprise value of 97 million euros ($108.00 million), covers the purchase of 224 proximity stores in quality locations as well as a warehouse, the statement said.